oconnorac/fantasy-football-success-predictor/README.md

  ## Acknowledgements

-Thanks to kaggle user Chris Murphy for the use of his [https://www.kaggle.com/mur418/espn-2019-stats-and-2020-nfl-fantasy-projections](data)
+Thanks to kaggle user Chris Murphy for the use of his data [https://www.kaggle.com/mur418/espn-2019-stats-and-2020-nfl-fantasy-projections]

 ## References